marcello-dev/marcello-dev.github.io/_posts/2019-09-28-sort-people-in-the-world.markdown

 In the following we consider different approaches, from the simplest case to the realistic.

 ## Unlimited memory and disk
-Let's assume our laptop has unlimited memory (RAM) and disk storage, how to takle this problem?
+Let's assume our laptop has unlimited memory (RAM) and disk storage, how to tackle this problem?
 The solution will follow three steps:
 1. Read the file
 2. Sort the array